rust-lang/rust-wiki-backup/Proposal-for-bindless-bind.md

 This is a proposal for a lightweight bind syntax which (basically) omits the keyword bind.
 I (nmatsakis) have implemented a prototype which I will describe here.
-I am unsure about some of the particulars, however, and wanted to receive feedback.
+I am unsure about some of the particulars, however, and wanted to receive feedback. -- Niko Matsakis

 ## Goals